 - The effects of stress on emotional functions and memory processes

 - Enabling fear extinction

 - Having an anti-anxiety-like effect on a variety of tasks.

 Several studies have linked PTSD to lower anandamide levels and an increased expression of cannabinoid type 1 receptor (CB1); both found within the endocannabinoid system.
 This is also known as an endocannabinoid deficiency.

-Thus, this imbalance is assumed to result in hyperactivation of the amygdala.
+Therefore, this imbalance is assumed to result in hyperactivation of the amygdala.
 Hence causing extreme threat processing with characteristics of hyperarousal anxiety.

 As a result, hyperarousal anxiety then causes a myriad of PTSD symptoms, such as:

 So how does cannabis prevent hyperarousal?
 Well, since hyperactivation of the amygdala is caused by an endocannabinoid deficiency, specifically the endocannabinoid anandamide, CBD increases the anandamide levels.
 So, no deficit means no amygdala hyperactivation hence no extreme fear.